National Center for Computational Sciences: EVEREST

 EVEREST (Exploratory Visualization Environment for Research in Science and Technology) is a large-scale venue for data exploration and analysis.
 EVEREST measures 30 feet long by 8 feet tall, and its main feature is a 27-projector PowerWall with an aggregate pixel count of 35 million pixels.
 The projectors are arranged in a 9×3 array, each providing 3,500 lumens for a very bright display.

 Displaying 11,520 by 3,072 pixels, the wall offers a tremendous amount of visual detail.
 The wall is integrated with the rest of the computing center, creating a high-bandwidth data path between large-scale high-performance computing and large-scale data visualization.

 EVEREST is controlled by a 14-node cluster.
 Each node contains four dual-core AMD Opteron processors.
 These 14 nodes have NVIDIA QuadroFX 3000G graphics cards connected to the projectors, providing a very-high-throughput visualization capability.
 The visualization lab acts as an experimental facility for development of future visualization capabilities.
-It houses a 12-panel tiled LCD display, test cluster nodes, interaction devices, and video equipment.
+It houses a 12-panel tiled LCD, test cluster nodes, interaction devices, and video equipment.